-The Alabama Rural Water Association is a non-profit organization representing water and wastewater systems serving public communities and towns and those commercial firms which support these systems.
-The purpose of the Association is to provide assistance to these systems in complying with State and Federal regulations, to help them with management and operational problems and to provide or stimulate training initiatives which will promote personnel development and efficiency.
+The Alabama Rural Water Association is a non-profit organization representing water and wastewater systems serving rural communities and towns and those commercial firms which support these systems.
+The purpose of the Association is to provide assistance to these systems in complying with State and Federal regulations. to help them with management and operational problems and to provide or stimulate training initiatives which will promote personnel development and efficiency.

 The ARWA is governed by a Board of ten Directors elected from the membership.
 Elections are held each year at an Annual Meeting of the members.
 An Associate Advisor to the Board is also elected from current Associate Members who represent suppliers of goods and services to the water and wastewater industry in a non-voting capacity.